microsoft/hlsl-specs/proposals/xxxx-work-graphs.md

 ### Node Entry Functions

-Node shaders are entry functions built into library targets.
+Node shaders are represented as entry functions built into library targets.
 Node shaders have similar capabilities and execution semantics to compute shaders.
 Shader entries annotated as `[shader("node")]` are usable as work graph nodes.